FHantke/brave-browser-wiki/Roadmap.md

 - [ ] Ability to compile Brave and produce an Android based APK (nothing close to releasable yet)
 - [ ] Add support for more locales
 - [ ] Smart Tracking Protection (Pranjal, in progress)
+- [ ] Custom ABP filter rules in about:adblock (Emerick, in progress)

 ### Beyond